KevinFCormier/example-cicd-component/README.md

 Note that this repo is a python project and so its unit-test stage has the `sonar-scanner --debug` line as the last statement in the script.
 Be sure to remove this line for a Go project as it's part of the make sonar/go recipe.

-### Node Project
+### Node Project With Jest

-Coming Soon...
+For a Node project that uses Jest for testing, create a `sonar-project.properties` file at the top of the repo using this template:

+    sonar.projectKey=PROJECT_KEY
+    sonar.projectName=PROJECT_NAME
+    sonar.sources=.
+    sonar.exclusions=tests/**/*,test-output/**/*,node_modules/**/*
+    sonar.tests=tests
+    sonar.javascript.lcov.reportPaths=test-output/coverage/lcov.info
+    sonar.testExecutionReportPaths=test-report.xml

+This template is in this repo as the file `sonar-project.properties.js-jest.example`.

+Next, in the `jest.config.js` file, add this line to the JS object being stored as `const jestConfig`:

+    testResultsProcessor: 'jest-sonar-reporter',

+Finally, in the `.travis.yml` file, add this line to the script in the `unit-test` stage just after `make component/test/unit` to install the jest-sonar-reporter module:

+    make sonar/js/jest-init

+and this line to the end of the script in the `unit-test` stage:

+    make sonar/js

+The stage should look something like this:

+    - stage: unit-test
+      name: "Run unit tests"
+      if: type = pull_request
+      script:
+        # Set the image tag differently for PRs
+        - if [ "$TRAVIS_PULL_REQUEST" != "false" ]; then export COMPONENT_TAG_EXTENSION="-PR${TRAVIS_PULL_REQUEST}-${TRAVIS_COMMIT}"; fi;
+        # Bootstrap the build harness, pull test image, and run unit tests.
+        - |
+          make
+          make component/pull
+          make sonar/js/jest-init
+          make component/test/unit
+          make sonar/js

 ### Other Projects

-For a project that is not Go or Node based, create a `sonar-project.properties` file at the top of the repo using this template:
+For a project that is not covered above, create a `sonar-project.properties` file at the top of the repo using this template:

     sonar.projectKey=PROJECT_KEY
     sonar.projectName=PROJECT_NAME